 Spell checkers are useful tools.
-But, let’s face it – they’re not very clever.
-There are only so many ‘rules’ that can be programmed into a piece of software.
-And, hey, since when did language always play by the rules, anyway?
+But let’s face it – they’re not very clever.
+There are limits to the ‘rules’ that can be programmed into a piece of software.
+And since when did language always play by the rules anyway?

 The ‘correct’ usage of language is dependent on so many factors – context, style and intention to name but a few.
 Spell checkers simply don’t have the capacity to provide what many people rely on them to do: fix everything.

-Here are just 10 spell checker mistakes that can slip through.
+Here are just 10 spell checker mistakes that can slip through the net.
 (Believe me, there are more!)

 1. Homophones (same-sounding words with different meanings)